philsbln/gardener-ipv6/addressing.md

     - AWS: not implemented (functionality is in the CNI)
     + GCP: fully implemented for IPv4 and IPv6
     # Azure: TODO
+    - OpenStack: not implemented (one could use --cidr-allocator-type RangeAllocator and fix routing)
     ```

   Advantages: